umalabs/authorization-enhanced-mail-system/AEMS_500.md

 ## Introduction

-This paper intends to explain how the trust framework, Correlated Authorization [1], can improve the current mail system.
+&emsp;This paper intends to explain how the trust framework, Correlated Authorization [1], can improve the current mail system.

 ## Concept

- AEMS follows the concept of Correlated Authorization [1] while keeping compatibility with the standard mail system.
+ &emsp;AEMS follows the concept of Correlated Authorization [1] while keeping compatibility with the standard mail system.
 We propose to integrate the Correlated Authorization [1] framework with the mail system using a standardized SMTP/POP3/IMAP interface and at the same time mirror the existing email infrastructure by creating the parallel system of resource mailboxes.
 A web-based email application can access the resource mailbox, as illustrated in Figure 1.
 AEMS uses a two-way push-pull data transfer mechanism—SMTP protocol for push data and HTTP protocol for pull data.

 ![Authorization-Enhanced Mail System](./images/concept.svg)